 And the best part?
 I’m not even half-way through.
 I’ve read close to 3,000 pages of George R.R.
 Martin’s saga, three volumes of a projected seven.
 The characters continue to evolve; in fact Arya and Bran Stark, plucky orphans, are practically growing up in real time.
-The basic premise of A Clash of Swords is that the center cannot hold; the death of King Robert Baratheon inspires multiple power grabs and soon there are five men calling themselves kings of the Seven Kingdoms.
+The basic premise of A Storm of Swords is that the center cannot hold; the death of King Robert Baratheon inspires multiple power grabs and soon there are five men calling themselves kings of the Seven Kingdoms.
 Allegiances shift, disasters occur, and the carnage is stupefying.

 But one of the things Martin does so well is portray the toll on individuals as well.
 I’ve read that the wars on Westeros recall the Wars of the Roses, a violent convulsion that racked England for thirty years in the fifteenth century as two branches of the Plantagenet family duked it out for supremacy.
 They fought up and down the country, and what do you think happened on the battle fields when the armies moved on?
 Martin lets us know, and it’s not pretty.
 A Clash of Swords is full of torched villages, smoking ruins, body parts in wells.